 Celery Seed Essential Oil

-Celery Seed is a marshland plant that is most commonly used as a vegetable though its seeds are uses as a spice or in herbal preparations.
+Celery Seed is a marshland plant that is most commonly used as a vegetable though its seeds are used as a spice or in herbal preparations.
 Celery has a long stalk with leafy ends.

 - Botanical Family: Apiaceae